 - Garnish: 2 green onions, chopped

 - Heat coconut oil in a saute pan over medium high heat.
 Add garlic ginger, and sauté briefly.
 Add carrot and sauté 2 minutes.
-Add cruciferous veggies one at a time, starting with the firmest that need more cooking.
+Add cruciferous veggies and mushrooms one at a time, starting with the firmest that need more cooking.
 Sauté each one about 1 minute.
 Stir-fry with a wooden spatula quickly until the vegetables barely begin to soften.
 Keep the them al-dente and crunchy.
 Stir in green onions, and optional meat.

 - As the stir-fry is cooking, quickly make the sauce.
 In a small bowl, whisk together broth, coconut aminos, sesame oil, salt, sweetener, and arrowroot or tapioca.
 Pour over the hot veggies and stir them until the flour thickens and coats the stir-fry evenly with the flavorful sauce.
 Add a few tablespoons water to the pan if it gets too dry.

 - Serve immediately with Nutty Cauliflower Rice!